There are many ways you can support our work. Becoming a Rotarian is only one of these.

 A wonderful example of Rotary-business partnership is the Christmas Hamper project.
 Each year, Blackmore's purchases food items to be distributed to needy Australian families at Christmas time.
 Along with a team from Rotary Club of Manly and a cadre of volunteers from Blackmore's staff, our group packages hundreds of hampers at Blackmore's factory.

-We also like to acknowledge the amazing support of Roy and Josephine Mustaca, owners of United Cinemas, who each year make their Grand Theatre at Warriewood available for an evening for our Northern Beaches Spring Concert, our major fundraiser of the year.
+We also like to acknowledge the amazing support of Roy and Josephine Mustaca, owners of United Cinemas, who for many years made their Grand Theatre at Warriewood available for an evening for our Northern Beaches Spring Concert.

 Christmas Carols in the Park